edwd42/auto-audit/README.md

 I am trying to run safaridriver under python 3.4 and get error KeyError: 'status' because safaridriver is not compatible with python 3.4
 It works with python 3.5+ but then pynput requires python 3.4 So, I either do not use pynput or do not use safaridriver.

+Solution: I installed Python 3.5 and solved the safaridriver issue.
+Impact on pynput remains to be seen.

+## Tips & Tricks

+When installing a package like pynput with pip, because conda does not have that package available, run pip with absolute path to the environment:
+/Users/melocal/anaconda3/envs/c4g-wcag/bin/pip install pynput
+That will install pynput (or any package) in that particular environment only and not globally.